meniku/NPBehave/README.md

 2. **Stopped() is the last call you do**, never do modify any state or call anything after calling Stopped.
 This is because Stopped will immediately continue traversal of the tree on other nodes, which will completly fuckup the state of the behavior tree if you don't take that into account.
 3. **Every registered clock or blackboard observer needs to be removed eventually**.
 Most of the time you unregister your callbacks immediately before you call Stopped(), however there may be exceptions, e.g. the BlackboardCondition keeps observers around up until the parent composite is stopped, it needs to be able to react on blackboard value changes even when the node itself is not active.

+### Implementing Tasks
+For tasks you extend from the `Task` class and override the `DoStart()` and `DoStop()` methods.
+In `DoStart()` you start your logic and once you're done, you call `Stopped(bool result)` with the appropriate result.
+Your node may get cancelled by another node, so be sure to implement `DoStop()`, do proper cleanup and call `Stopped(bool result)` immediately after it.

+For a relativly simple example, check the source of the [`Wait Node`](http://github.com/meniku/NPBehave/blob/master/Scripts/Task/Wait.cs).

+*As already mentioned in the golden rules section, in NPBehave you have to always call Stopped(bool result) after your node is stopped.
+So it is currently not supported to have cancel-operations pending over multiple frames and will result in unpredictable behaviour*.

+### Implementing Observing Decorators
+Writing decorators is a lot more complex than Tasks.
+However a special base class exists for conveinance.
+It's the `ObservingDecorator`.
+This class can be used for easy implementation of "conditional" `Decorators` that optionally make use [`stopsOnChange` stops rules](#stops-rules).

+All you have to do is to extend from it `ObservingDecorator` and override the method `bool IsConditionMet()`.
+If you want to support the `Stops-Rules` you will have to implement `StartObserving()` and `StopObserving()` too.
+For a simple example, check the source of the [`Condition Node`](http://github.com/meniku/NPBehave/blob/master/Scripts/Decorator/Decorator.cs).

+### Implementing Generic Decorators
+For generic decorators you extend from the `Decorator` class and override the `DoStart()`, `DoStop()` and the `DoChildStopped(Node child, bool result)` methods.

+You can start or stop your decorated node by accessing the `Decoratee` property and call `Start()` or `Stop()` on it.

+If your decorator receives a `DoStop()` call, it's responsible to stop the `Decoratee` accordingly and in this case will not call `Stopped(bool result)` immediately.
+Instead it will do that in the `DoChildStopped(Node child, bool result)` method.
+Be aware that the `DoChildStopped(Node child, bool result)` doesn't necessarily mean that your decorator stopped the decoratee, the decoratee may also stop itself, in which case you don't need to immediately stop the Decoratee (that may be useful if you want to implement things like cooldowns etc).
+To find out whether your decorator got stopped, you can query it's `IsStopRequested` property.

+Check the source of the [`Failer Node`](http://github.com/meniku/NPBehave/blob/master/Scripts/Decorator/Failer.cs) for a very basic implementation or the [`Repeater Node`](http://github.com/meniku/NPBehave/blob/master/Scripts/Decorator/Repeater.cs) for a little more complex one.

+In addition you can also implement the method `DoParentCompositeStopped()`, which may be called even when your Decorator is inactive.
+This is useful if you want to do additional cleanup work for listeners you kept active after your Decorator stopped.
+Check the [`ObservingDecorator`](http://github.com/meniku/NPBehave/blob/master/Scripts/Decorator/ObservingDecorator.cs) for an example.

+### Implementing Composites
+Composite nodes require a deeper understanding of the library and you usually won't need to implement new ones.
+If you really need a new Composite, feel free to create a ticket on the [GitHub project](http://github.com/meniku/NPBehave) or [contact](#contact) me and I'll try my best to help you getting through it correctly.

 ### Node States
 Most likely you won't need to access those, but it's still good to know about them: